Deltares/hydromt/docs/dev/contributing.rst

 to build a modular framework in which data can be interchanged in workflows and method and workflows can be reused between models.
 To achieve this we designed a GeneralDataApapter to work with any type of regural gridded data in Xarray and vector data in geopandas.
-An abstract class for models is designed to create a unifor API for different models.
+An abstract class for models is designed to create a uniform API for different models.

 - I/O from the filesystem is achieved trough geopandas for vector data, methods in